this track, we will examine more maladaptive schemas that relate the wider world

 schemas is failure.
 This type of schema leads a client diagnosed with BPD to fervently

 believe that no matter their success, they just are not worthy.
 This can stem

-from early taunting by siblings or classmates or a constant comparison with very
+from early taunting by siblings, classmates, or a constant comparison with very

 Forty-three year old Julie, a BPD diagnosed client who maintained